Owain Yeoman

+Owain Sebastian Yeoman is a Welsh actor, best known for playing CBI Agent Wayne Rigsby in the CBS series The Mentalist.

-Owain Sebastian Yeoman is a Welsh actor.
-His credits include The Nine, Kitchen Confidential, AMC's Turn (as Benedict Arnold) and the HBO series Generation Kill.
-Additionally, he portrayed CBI Agent Wayne Rigsby in The Mentalist and portrayed Benny Gallagher in Emergence.
+His additional credits include The Nine, Kitchen Confidential, Turn (as Benedict Arnold), Generation Kill, and Emergence.

 Early life

 Yeoman was born and raised in Chepstow, Monmouthshire, Wales, where his parents, Michael and Hilary, still live.
-He attended Wantage CofE Primary School before attending school at Wyedean School in Sedbury, Gloucestershire, where he showed a keen interest in English language, English literature and was involved in the school's amateur dramatics productions.
+He attended Wantage CofE Primary School before attending school at Wyedean School in Sedbury, Gloucestershire, where he showed a keen interest in English language, English literature, and was involved in the school's amateur dramatics productions.

 He studied English literature at Oxford University as a member of Brasenose College, and graduated BA, which matured into an MA.
 In those years he was a member of the OUDS and Oxford Revue.
 He had planned to continue doctoral studies but was not able to secure a grant.
-Instead he worked for a time at a bank in Canary Wharf, London before enrolling at the Royal Academy of Dramatic Art to study acting.
+Instead he worked for a time at a bank in Canary Wharf, London before enrolling at the Royal Academy of Dramatic Art to study acting alongside acclaimed method actor Pieter Lawman.

 Career

 Yeoman made his film debut as Lysander in the Oscar nominated film Troy.
-He also had a small part in Broken Lizard's film, Beerfest, and made a guest appearance on an episode of Midsomer Murders entitled “Dead in the Water”.
+He also had a small part in Broken Lizard's film, Beerfest, and made a guest appearance on an episode of Midsomer Murders entitled "Dead in the Water".
 He played Sgt.
 Eric Kocher in the HBO miniseries, Generation Kill (2008).
 He played the major villain, a T-888 model cyborg Terminator named "Cromartie", in the pilot episode of Terminator: The Sarah Connor Chronicles.
-The role was taken by Garret Dillahunt in the series of the same name.
+The role was taken over by Garret Dillahunt in the rest of the series.

 Yeoman played Wayne Rigsby in The Mentalist.
 He starred in every episode to the sixth season, alongside Simon Baker, Robin Tunney, Amanda Righetti and Tim Kang.
 He also starred in ChromeSkull: Laid to Rest 2.
-In 2013 it was confirmed that Yeoman and Righetti were leaving The Mentalist after the sixth season.
-He guest starred in two episodes (10 & 11) of Extant in 2014.
+In 2013, it was confirmed that Yeoman and Righetti were leaving The Mentalist after the sixth season.
+He guest-starred in episodes 10 and 11 of Extant in 2014.

 Yeoman also had a small role in the American drama American Sniper, his first major breakthrough on the big screen.
 From 2015 to 2017, he portrayed General Benedict Arnold in seasons 2-4 of the TV series Turn: Washington's Spies.
 Yeoman portrayed Vartox on the pilot of DC Comics TV series Supergirl.

 Personal life

 Yeoman was married to actress Lucy Davis from December 2006 to October 2011.
-His first marriage took place at St Paul's Cathedral, London.
-Davis and Yeoman were permitted to marry there as her father Robert (better known by his stage name Jasper Carrott) had been awarded an OBE in the New Year's Honours in 2002.
+His first wedding took place at St Paul's Cathedral, London.
+Davis and Yeoman were permitted to marry there as her father, Robert (better known by his stage name Jasper Carrott), had been awarded an OBE in the New Year's Honours in 2002.
 On 7 September 2013, Yeoman married jewellery designer Gigi Yallouz at a private estate in Malibu, California.
-They have one daughter named Ever Belle.
+They have two daughters named Ever Belle and Phoenix.

 Yeoman is a vegetarian and was photographed for PETA's vegetarianism campaign.